Building a GraphQL API with HotChocolate - Part 3

 Important

 This post only provides an overview of the philosophy behind GraphQL.
 We have omitted many complexities associated with this specification, including advanced features such as subscriptions or mutations.
 These concepts will be addressed in a more advanced tutorial.
+Refer to the following series for more details.

 But enough theory for now.
 In the next article, we will delve into the practical implementation of a GraphQL server in C# using the HotChocolate library.